B-AROL-O/ble-testsuite/README.md

 curl -fsSL https://gmacario.github.io/ble-testsuite/install.sh | sh
 ```

-then follow the instructions display on the terminal.
+then follow the instructions displayed on the terminal.

 <!--
 ## Run the tests